A practical guide to your Freshdesk customer portal setup

 -

-Ticket submission and tracking: When all else fails, this gives customers a clear, simple way to create a new support ticket and see where their old ones stand.
+Ticket submission and tracking: This gives customers a clear, simple way to create a new support ticket and see exactly where their requests stand.

-At its core, it’s meant to be your first line of defense.
-It deflects the easy questions and gives customers the power to solve their own problems before they even think about contacting an agent.
+At its core, it’s meant to be your first line of assistance.
+It answers the common questions and gives customers the power to solve their own problems quickly and efficiently.

 Core components of a Freshdesk customer portal setup